-Based on the extent of damage to an item, the library will assess the item to determine whether it can be repaired and if so, how much the repair will cost.
+Based on the extent of damage, University Libraries will assess the item to determine whether it can be repaired, and if so, how much the repair will cost.
 The fee for repair will be billed to your My Library Account.
 If you dispute this charge, you may appeal it using the Library Appeal Form.

-In lieu of Lost and Billed charges, the Libraries provide the option to accept purchase of a replacement book with payment of the processing fee ($40).
+In lieu of Lost and Billed charges, University Libraries provides the option to accept the purchase of a replacement book with payment of the processing fee ($40).
 Replacement copies must be approved through the online appeal process.
 OhioLINK replacements must be approved by the owning institution; please use the Library Appeal Form to request permission prior to purchasing a replacement book.

 Payment of Fees

-All Appeals must be submitted using the Library Appeal Form.
-Patrons can expect a response within 5 business days during normal activity levels.
+All appeals must be submitted using the Library Appeal Form.
+Users can expect a response within 5 business days during normal activity levels.

-Appeals may be submitted up to 60 days, (2) months, of the fine date to be considered.
+Appeals may be submitted up to 60 days, or (2) months, after the fine date to be considered.
 Please note, accounts submitted to the Bursar's office cannot be considered for appeal.
 Please include copies of receipts, library notices, and other useful documentation when submitting the Library Appeal Form.

 All reasonable concerns related to Library charges will be considered; however, the following are NOT considered reasons on which an appeal can be based:

-- Lack of understanding of Library policies.
-Circulation policies are available on the web and are the responsibility of the patron to read and understand.
+- Lack of understanding of University Libraries policies.
+Circulation policies are available on the web and are the responsibility of the user to read and understand.

 - Unwillingness to take responsibility for materials checked out to you which you loaned to another person or allowed others to use.

-- Non-receipt, late receipt, or inattention to library email notification.
-Renewal reminders are sent as a courtesy by the Libraries; therefore, it is the patrons' responsibility to monitor My Library Account and ensure prompt renewal of items with or without these reminders.
-Patrons not reading e-mail due to conferences, vacations, holidays, semester breaks, etc, are still responsible for responding.
+- Non-receipt, late receipt or inattention to University Libraries email notification.
+Renewal reminders are sent as a courtesy by the Libraries; therefore, it is the user's responsibility to monitor My Library Account and ensure prompt renewal of items with or without these reminders.
+Users not reading e-mail due to conferences, vacations, holidays, semester breaks, etc. are still responsible for responding.
 It is the patron's responsibility to make arrangements for maintenance of their account during these times of absence.